 Have you ever been interested in purchasing a car from outside your country?
-Importing a vehicle can seem daunting, and oftentimes, there are big decisions that need to be made.
+Importing a vehicle can seem daunting, and often, big decisions need to be made.
 But is it difficult?

-With enough preparation and the correct information, it can be done relatively easily.
-In this article, we'll talk about the challenges and how to deal with them.
+It can be done relatively quickly with enough preparation and correct information.
+In this article, we'll discuss the challenges and how to deal with them.

 Should You Import a Car?

-While importing from another nation, one must adhere to American laws, rules, and regulations.
-Imported autos must meet safety, bumper, and air pollution control standards to be brought into the United States.
+When importing from another nation, one must adhere to American laws, rules, and regulations.
+To be brought into the United States, imported autos must meet safety, bumper, and air pollution control standards.

-Many rules don't apply to Canadian cars that are imported, but they still have to meet some standards.
+Many rules don't apply to imported Canadian cars, but they must still meet some standards.

-Foreign-made ones may need to be changed, so it's best to use an independent commercial mover for this process.
+Foreign-made ones may need to be changed, so it's best to use an independent commercial mover.

-When buying a foreign car to bring into the U.S., be wary of dealers who say their cars meet U.S. standards.
+When buying a foreign car to bring into the U.S., be wary of dealers who say their vehicles meet U.S. standards.

-Instead, pay for an inspection and the services of an independent commercial hauler to make sure it meets U.S. standards.
+Instead, pay for an inspection and an independent commercial hauler's services to ensure it meets U.S. standards.

-Additionally, the U.S. Environmental Protection Agency (EPA) and the National Highway Traffic Safety Administration (NHTSA) provide information and engines that may be useful when considering whether to import or not.
+Additionally, the U.S. Environmental Protection Agency (EPA) and the National Highway Traffic Safety Administration (NHTSA) provide information and engines that may be useful when deciding whether to import.

 Comply with Laws

-When importing, it's important to find a licensed customs broker who can help clear it through customs.
+When importing, it's essential to find a licensed customs broker who can help clear it through customs.

 This includes modifications such as converting speedometers from kilometer to mile, modifications to headlights, reflectors, engines, and emissions, among other things.